-Did you know that diabetes is the foremost cause for kidney disease?
-If you have type 2 diabetes, you are at an increased risk of developing diabetic nephropathy.
-This article will discuss what causes diabetic nephropathy, how is it diagnosed and treated, and how to protect your kidneys from diabetes-related complications.
+Did you know that diabetes is the foremost cause of kidney disease?
+If you have Type 2 Diabetes, you are at an increased risk of developing diabetic nephropathy.
+This article will discuss what causes diabetic nephropathy, how it is diagnosed and treated, and how to protect your kidneys from diabetes-related complications.

 What is Diabetic Nephropathy?
 How does Diabetes Affect Your Kidneys?

-Diabetic nephropathy or diabetic kidney disease is a common long-term complication of both Type 1 and Type 2 Diabetes.
-When your blood sugar levels are high for a long time, they can damage the inner lining of the walls of your blood vessels of your kidneys.
+When your blood sugar levels are high for a long time, they can damage the inner lining of the walls of the blood vessels of your kidneys.
 Due to this, cholesterol and debris can accumulate in the damaged walls leading to blockage and narrowing of the blood vessels.
-Hence, your kidneys are unable to effectively filter out waste materials from your body, causing excretion of important nutrients (proteins) and accumulation of fluid, leading to the development of diabetic nephropathy.
+Hence, your kidneys are unable to effectively filter out waste materials from your body, causing the excretion of important nutrients (proteins) and accumulation of fluid, leading to the development of diabetic nephropathy.

 Diabetic Nephropathy Symptoms